 During the study, researchers found that EPA and DHA but not arachidonic acid (saturated fatty acid) can inhibit the GRPs (GRP120) mediated expression of the inflammatory genes induced by LPS.

 All these studies and observations reveal that omega 3 fatty acids are anti-inflammatory mediators that exert their effect by decreasing the production of inflammatory eicosanoids and cytokines and enhance the production of other anti-inflammatory mediators.

-In conclusion, fatty acids can influence the inflammatory processes.
+In conclusion, fatty acids can influence inflammatory processes.
 For example, they act through the cell surface and intracellular receptors leading to the cascade of the inflammatory cell signaling and expression of the inflammatory genes.

 Normally, cells involved in the inflammatory processes are rich in omega 6 fatty acids such as arachidonic acid.
-However, the contents of the arachidonic acid and other omega 3 fatty acids such as EPA and DHA can be altered through the dietary supplement of the omega 3 fatty acids.
+However, the contents of the arachidonic acid and another omega 3 fatty acids such as EPA and DHA can be altered through the dietary supplement of the omega 3 fatty acids.

-Though omega 6 fatty acids and omega 3 fatty acids (such as EPA and DHA) produces their own types of eicosanoids but they are structurally and functionally distinct.
+Though omega 6 fatty acids and omega 3 fatty acids (such as EPA and DHA) produces their own types of eicosanoids they are structurally and functionally distinct.
 Arachidonic acid-derived eicosanoids have inflammatory roles while EPA and DHA-derived eicosanoids have anti-inflammatory roles.

 EPA and DHA-derived eicosanoids such as Resolvins and Protectins act as anti-inflammatory mediators and, therefore, n-3 PUFAs have therapeutic efficacies in inflammatory processes such as rheumatoid arthritis, atherosclerosis, and plaque rupture.